bioidiap/bob.bio.base/doc/pipeline_simple_intro.rst

 .. code-block:: python

     from sklearn.base import TransformerMixin, BaseEstimator

     class CustomTransformer(TransformerMixin, BaseEstimator):
         def transform(self, X):
             transformed_X = my_function(X)
             return transformed_X

         def fit(self, X, y=None):
             return self

         def _more_tags(self):
             return {"requires_fit": False}

 or using :any:`sklearn.preprocessing.FunctionTransformer`:

 .. code-block:: python

     from sklearn.preprocessing import FunctionTransformer

     def CustomTransformer(**kwargs):
         return FunctionTransformer(my_function, **kwargs)

 .. _bob.bio.base.biometric_algorithm:

 Biometric Algorithm
 ^^^^^^^^^^^^^^^^^^^

-A biometric algorithm represents the enrollment and scoring phase of a biometric experiment.

-A biometric algorithm is a class implementing the method :py:meth:`bob.bio.base.pipelines.BioAlgorithm.enroll` that allows to save the identity representation of a subject, and :py:meth:`bob.bio.base.pipelines.BioAlgorithm.score` that computes the score of a subject's sample against a previously enrolled model.
+A biometric algorithm takes as input features of one or more samples to create a template.
+Note that in many biometric databases, one template is generated from multiple samples such as several face images; This is true for both enrollment and probing templates.
+Once templates are generated, the biometric algorithm can compare the probe template to the enrollment template to generate a similarity score.
+These two operations are implemented in :py:meth:`bob.bio.base.pipelines.BioAlgorithm.create_templates` and :py:meth:`bob.bio.base.pipelines.BioAlgorithm.compare` methods.

-A common example of a biometric algorithm class would compute the mean vector of the features of each enrolled subject, and the scoring would be done by measuring the distance between the unknown identity vector and the enrolled mean vector.
+A common example of a biometric algorithm class would compute the mean vector of a feature set (features of several samples to create one template) to generate a template, and would compare the scoring would be done by measuring the distance between the unknown mean vector and the enrolled mean vector.

-.. py:method:: BiometricAlgorithm.enroll(reference_sample)
+.. py:method:: BiometricAlgorithm.create_templates(list_of_feature_sets, enroll):

-  The :py:meth:`bob.bio.base.pipelines.BioAlgorithm.enroll` method takes extracted features (data that went through transformers) of the *reference* samples as input.
-  It should save (on memory or disk) a representation of the identity of each subject for later comparison with the :py:meth:`bob.bio.base.pipelines.BioAlgorithm.score` method.
+  The :py:meth:`bob.bio.base.pipelines.BioAlgorithm.create_templates` method
+  takes a list of feature sets (a feature set is composed of features of several samples, e.g. images, that will be used to create one template) and returns a list of templates.
+The features are the output of the Transformer.
+The ``enroll`` parameter is a boolean that indicates if the templates are used for enrollment or for probing.
+Some algorithms may create a different template format for enrollment and for probing.
+For example, in the UBM-GMM algorithm ( see :any:`bob.bio.base.algorithm.GMM`), the enrollment templates are adapted GMMs, while probing templates are statistics computed on the UBM.

-.. py:method:: BiometricAlgorithm.score(model,probe_sample)
+.. py:method:: BiometricAlgorithm.compare(enroll_templates, probe_templates)

-  The :any:`bob.bio.base.pipelines.BioAlgorithm.score`
-  method also takes extracted features (data that went through transformers) as input but coming from the *probe* samples.
-It should compare the probe sample to the model and output a similarity score.
+  The :py:meth:`bob.bio.base.pipelines.BioAlgorithm.compare` method takes N enroll templates and M probe templates as input and returns an NxM matrix of similarity scores by comparing each probe template to each enroll template.
+  The templates are the output of the ``create_templates`` method.

-Here is a simple example of a custom :py:class:`bob.bio.base.pipelines.BioAlgorithm` implementation that computes a model with the mean of multiple reference samples, and measures the inverse of the distance as a similarity score.
+Here is a simple example of a custom :py:class:`bob.bio.base.pipelines.BioAlgorithm` implementation that computes the mean of multiple samples to create a template, and measures the inverse of the distance as a similarity score.

 .. code-block:: python

+    import numpy as np
     from bob.bio.base.pipelines import BioAlgorithm

-  class CustomDistance(BioAlgorithm):
+    class MyAlgorithm(BioAlgorithm):
-      def enroll(self, enroll_features):
-          model = numpy.mean(enroll_features, axis=0)
-          return model

-      def score(self, model, probe):
+        def create_templates(self, list_of_feature_sets, enroll):
+            # you cannot call np.mean(list_of_feature_sets, axis=1) because the
+            # number of features in each feature set may vary.
+            return [np.mean(feature_set, axis=0) for feature_set in list_of_feature_sets]

+        def compare(self, enroll_templates, probe_templates):
-          distance = 1/numpy.linalg.norm(model-probe)
+            scores = []
+            for enroll_template in enroll_templates:
+                scores.append([])
+                for probe_template in probe_templates:
+                    similarity = 1 / np.linalg.norm(model - probe)
+                    scores[-1].append(similarity)
+            scores = np.array(scores, dtype=float)
-          return distance
+            return scores

 Constructing the pipeline